3DStreamingToolkit/docs-3dstk/webrtc-build.md

 ```
 C:\<path to source>\dist
 ```
-to the `WebRTCLibs` folder in this repo.
+to the `WebRTCLibs` folder in the main repo.